grafana/agent/cmd/agentflow/README.md

 units of logic are broken up into "components" which can independently configured and wired together by the user.

-Grafana Agent Flow currently uses HCL for its configuration language rather than the YAML used by the existing project.
+Grafana Agent Flow currently uses a custom language called River for its configuration language rather than the YAML used by the existing project.

 See the package-level comments in the [component package][] for information on how to write new components.